Program lifecycle phase: Parallel computing

-One way that these concepts provide value is in parallel computation.
-One of the key functions of automated parallelization tools is specializing the code to specific hardware.
-Such specialization cannot be performed until the exact details of the hardware are known.
-If the desire is for the same code to run on a variety of hardware platforms, even ones not yet in existence at the time the program is written and distribution begins, then such specialization cannot happen during edit or compile phases.
+One of the key functions of parallel computing development is specializing the code to the host runtime environment.
+Such specialization cannot be performed before that environment is known.
+If the desire is for the same code to run on a variety of hardware platforms, then such specialization cannot happen during edit or compile phases.
 The earliest phase would be the distribution phase, if a system were put in place that gathers hardware information, then chooses an executable that is already specialized to that hardware or substantially similar hardware, or generates a specialized binary on the fly.
 Likewise, specialization could be performed at load time, by invoking a binary rewriting tool in combination with a tool that uses the control flow structure to generate a specialized form.